greenpeace/global-open-learning/javian.md

 This a new file with named with my username.
-This nedes some misstakes that cna be pickup ed and crroected.
+This needed some mistakes that can be picked up and corrected.

 With Love!